maxmedia/enduro_tinymce/README.md

 - Unordered list
 - Link

+**NOTE: BRICK SETTINGS BELOW ARE CURRENTLY OFF.
+A FUTURE UPDATE WILL ADD THEM IN**

 You can add additional actions from the brick options in `enduro.json` at the root of your Enduro project.
 For example:

 ```